+35725368683

 Is CASP a good tool?

-To provide crypto asset services, an entity must register with CySEC as a CASP.
+An entity must register with CySEC as a CASP to provide licensed crypto asset services.
 This means the entity must satisfy several criteria, including organisational, AML and capital criteria (for instance, a minimum of EUR 15,000 capital if its activities will be only investment advice).
 The entity will be supervised by CySEC and comply with all relevant Cyprus and EU regulatory requirements.
 It is, therefore, a safe and efficient tool for crypto asset management.

 Is crypto illegal in Cyprus?